StoneworxNL/SAT/README.md

 **Implemented features**
 * Generate Sequence Diagram from a (top) Microflow
-* Analyse naming conventions of all MF's in an app
+* Analyse (some) coding quality rules on Microflows

 **Installation**
 * requirements: Node & npm